Michael Udebuluzor

-Michael Chibuikem Udebuluzor (米高; born 1 April 2004) is a Hong Kong professional footballer who currently plays as a striker for Meistriliiga club Tallinna Kalev and the Hong Kong national team.
+Michael Chibuikem Udebuluzor (米高; born 1 April 2004) is a Hong Kong professional footballer who currently plays as a striker for Hong Kong Premier League club Lee Man and the Hong Kong national team.

 Club career

 FC Ingolstadt 04

 In July 2022, Udebuluzor debuted for Ingolstadt 04 II.
 On 6 August 2023, Udebuluzor made his first team debut for Ingolstadt 04 in 3.
 Liga against FC Erzgebirge Aue.

 Mannheim

 On 17 August 2024, Udebuluzor signed for Oberliga Baden-Württemberg club VfR Mannheim.

 Suzhou Dongwu

 In July 2025, Udebuluzor joined China League One club Suzhou Dongwu.
 However, his contract was terminated following his controversial speech against Chinese fans during the Final Round of EAFF E-1 Football Championship.

 Tallinna Kalev

 On 27 August 2025, Udebuluzor joined Meistriliiga club Tallinna Kalev.

+Lee Man

+On 6 July 2026, Udebuluzor returned to Hong Kong and joined Lee Man.

 International career

 On 8 September 2023, it was announced that Udebuluzor had received his HKSAR passport after renouncing his Nigerian citizenship, making him eligible to represent Hong Kong internationally.

 On 11 September 2023, Udebuluzor made his international debut for Hong Kong in a friendly match against Brunei.
 On 12 October 2023, he scored his first international goal in a game against Bhutan, scoring a brace in the match.

 On 26 December 2023, Udebuluzor was named in Hong Kong's squad for the 2023 AFC Asian Cup.